 Like most parents, John Sheehan was sick of listening to the same song — in his case, Raffi on eternal repeat — all the time as he carted his young daughter around.
 Unlike most of us, he did more than change the station.

 Sheehan, a producer of WHYY’s Fresh Air With Terry Gross, created a podcast for kids.
 He started from scratch, wrote the script himself, and recruited local actors to do the voices.
-The charming result, The Radio Adventures of Eleanor Amplified, debuted last summer and drew an enthusiastic audience for its 10-episode first season, topping the iTunes kids’ podcast chart for weeks.
+The charming result, The Radio Adventures of Eleanor Amplified, debuted in summer 2016 and drew an enthusiastic audience for its 10-episode first season, topping the iTunes kids’ podcast chart for weeks.

 The series follows the hard-nosed journalism of radio reporter Eleanor Amplified, who’s on to the biggest story of her life.
 She fights villains, champions truth, and travels all over, from Congress to outer space.
 Imagine Nancy Drew crossed with Lois Lane, and you’ve got the idea.

 Sheehan starting thinking about a podcast for kids after wishing during the Raffi marathon that “there was something we could all enjoy together.”
 He’d toyed with starting a fiction project, and when he started preparing for the birth of his second child, he figured writing was something he could do in his head.